CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ```

 In stead of _a-put_, that was used in the previous example, I now use command `rclone copyto` to copy all the
 files from the given directory to Allas.
 In the case of _rclone_ there is no default bucket.
-I stead I have
+In stead I have
 to define a bucket to be used.
-This example I use bucket name _2001659-genomes_ and define that each object name
+This example I use bucket name _2001659-genomes_ and
-should have prefix _zebarfish_.
+define that each object name should have prefix _zebarfish_.

 <pre>[kkayttaj@c311:genomes><b>rclone copyto zebrafish/ allas:2001659-genomes/zebrafish</b></pre>

 After copying the files I use `rclone ls` to see what has been uploaded to Allas.

 <pre>[kkayttaj@c311:genomes><b>rclone ls allas:2001659-genomes/zebrafish</b>
 450646234 Danio_rerio.GRCz10.91.1.bt2
 334651392 Danio_rerio.GRCz10.91.2.bt2